Navigating the coronavirus chemical industry impact

 The chemical industry is no stranger to disruption, from SARS to trade policy conflict and the financial crisis.
 Yet COVID-19 is unprecedented in its impact, creating a universal imperative for governments and businesses to take immediate action to protect their people.

-What to do now: Manage the response
+What to do now: Continue response management

 Actions to mitigate near-term operational risks and protect your people include: